-Amid GOP paralysis, Democrats vow to force vote on Rep. Greene’s extremism
+GOP leader McCarthy condemns comments by Rep. Greene but stops short of proposing any action against her

 But those objections are likely to fall flat politically for Republicans, who are in danger of being yoked to QAnon, the extremist ideology that law enforcement officials have called a domestic terrorism threat, should the House proceed with a vote Thursday.

+But RMcGovern noted that Greene has refused to apologize for her remarks and said he was not concerned about creating a slippery slope.

+“If the precedent’s going to be that if somebody advocates putting a bullet in the head of a member … if that is going to be the new determination as to what it takes to throw people off of committees, I’m fine with that,” McGovern said.

-Democrats have already signaled they plan to make it a campaign issue going forward, launching a $500,000 ad campaign this week tying several swing-district Republicans to QAnon and the violence at the Capitol over the reluctance to impeach Trump.
+Democrats have already signaled they plan to make the rise of extremism on the right a campaign issue going forward, launching a $500,000 ad campaign this week tying several swing-district Republicans to QAnon and the violence at the Capitol over the reluctance to impeach Trump.

 “Washington Republicans have made their choice — they chose to cave to the murderous QAnon mob that has taken over their party,” said Rep. Sean Patrick Maloney (D-N.Y.), chairman of the Democratic Congressional Campaign Committee, in a Tuesday statement.